×

 6. Right to Appeal: To be advised of the appeal process

-Generally, respondents or other students involved in an incident do not have a right to review the incident report itself until a point in a conduct meeting determined by the conduct administrator or board.
-However, in cases where either (a) the respondent was not present at the time an incident was documented, or (b) the incident was not documented by a University official, the respondent may request to review the incident report by request in person before the hearing at the OSCCR suite.
+Generally, respondents or other students involved in an incident do not have a right to review the incident report itself until a point in an administrative hearing determined by the conduct administrator or board.
+However, in cases where either (a) the respondent was not present at the time an incident was documented, or (b) the incident was not documented by a University official, the respondent may request to review the incident report by requesting an in person or Zoom meeting before the hearing.
+Again, this is at the discretion of the conduct administrator and most often, the incident report will not be reviewed in advance of the hearing.

 Learn more about your student rights in the conduct process!